Notify me

 The escapement, a critical component, utilizes mathematical principles to regulate the release of energy from the mainspring in precise intervals.
 Its design involves intricate geometry and calculations to ensure consistent and accurate timekeeping.
 The escapement’s oscillations, governed by mathematical equations, control the movement of the gear train, dividing time into equal segments.

-The A. Lange & soehne tourbograph perpetual, “pour le mérite” is a fine example of beautiful engineering design:
+The A. Lange & Soehne tourbograph perpetual, “pour le mérite” is a fine example of beautiful engineering design:

 (photo used with permission)

 Mathematics also plays a role in the design of balance wheels and springs, crucial for maintaining the watch’s accuracy.
 Calculations involving oscillations, frequency, and amplitude are fundamental in determining the ideal dimensions and material properties required for these components.
-Engineers use mathematical models to predict and fine-tune the behavior of these elements, ensuring optimal performance and reliability.
+Engineers use mathematical models to predict and fine-tune the behaviour of these elements, ensuring optimal performance and reliability.

 Advancements in mathematics have contributed to the development of computer-aided design (CAD) software, enabling horologists to simulate, model, and refine watch movements with exceptional precision.
 This technology allows for intricate calculations and adjustments, streamlining the design process and enhancing the overall performance of mechanical watches.
+Our own watches, although they don’t use mechanical components to track the time (other than the oscillations of a quartz crystal), have made extensive use of CAD in the design of their internal structure and components.

 Mathematics is the cornerstone in the design and functionality of mechanical watch movements.